Preserving vegetables with fermentation is a great way to eat fresh and local all year round!

 If you want to make a hot sauce, a spice paste, or if you like vegetables even if they are soft, you don't have to worry about their evolution over time.

 Conversely, other vegetables such as leafy greens (lettuce, etc.), tomatoes or zucchini will gradually turn into mush as the months go by.
-This is not necessarily a failure, however, because you may want to make a sauce out of them, or add them to soup or salsa!
+This is not necessarily a bad thing, however.
+You may wish to make a sauce out of them, or add them to soup or salsa!

 Cold temperature slows down the speed of fermentation.
 To preserve your vegetables for the long term, it’s better to keep them in a cool place.
 Here is our favorite technique: